bingeli1212/nitrile-preview/doc/DOC-contex.md

 two-column-layout division themselvs.
 The starting and stopping of a new two-column-layout will likely land in a new page for the start of a new two-column-layout.

+The "\column" command can be used to force the rest of the content to go to the next column.

 # The \defineparagraphs command